Rich tasting jollof cooked with light coconut milk instead of water. It will be your new favourite jollof. Coconut does wonders!

 Wash rice till water is cleared, set aside.
 Put basic jollof gravy in a medium sauce pan on medium heat.
 Stir in nutmeg, grounded shrimp and fish.
 Add in coconut oil, washed rice and coconut milk.
 Add water and salt as required.

 Cover tightly and bring to boil.
 Immediately it starts boiling, remove lid, using a thin wooden ladle or a long fork stir from bottom to top.
 Cover tightly and let simmer on low heat for 10-12 minutes.
 After the time has lapsed, remove lid, stir again.
-Cover tightly and let simmer for 10 more minutes till its well cooked.
+Cover tightly and let steam for 8 - 10 more minutes till its well cooked.
 Serve.